Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 30 active stops operating within Glenfield Park, consisting of buses only.
-These stops are served by 32 routes in total, offering 568 weekly passenger trips combined.
-Transport accessibility is rated good, with residents located an average of 274 meters from the nearest stop.
+Public transport analysis shows 30 active stops operating within Glenfield Park, all of which are bus stops.
+These stops are served by 32 individual routes, together providing 568 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 274 meters from the nearest stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transport at 97%.
+Vehicle ownership averages 1.3 per dwelling, below the regional average.

-Service frequency averages 81 trips per day across all routes, resulting in approximately 18 weekly trips per individual stop.
+According to the 2021 Census, only 5.9% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 81 trips per day across all routes, equating to approximately 18 weekly trips per stop.

 Frequently Asked Questions - Transport